sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 presented below also apply to embedded computing devices.
 Manufacturers should consider the following for all devices:

+(^81) For the purposes of this guidance, loss of confidential health information is generally not considered to be a direct impact on safety and effectiveness.
+Although protecting the confidentiality of PHI is beyond the scope of this document, it should be noted that manufacturers and other entities, depending on the facts and circumstances, may be obligated to protect the confidentiality, integrity and availability of PHI throughout the product lifecycle, in accordance with applicable federal and state laws, including the Health Insurance Portability and Accountability Act (HIPAA).
+For more information on HIPAA, please see the Summary of the HIPAA Security Rule.

 - Implement design features that allow for security compromises and suspected compromise attempts to be detected, recognized, logged, timed, and acted upon during normal use.
-Acting upon security events should consider the benefit/risk assessment in accordance with Section 6.5 of AAMI TIR57 in determining whether it is appropriate to affect standard device functionality during a security event.
+Acting upon security events should consider the benefit/risk assessment in accordance with Section 6.5 of AAMI TIR57 or Section 7.4 of ANSI/AAMI SW96 in determining whether it is appropriate to affect standard device functionality during a security event.
-- Ensure the design enables forensic evidence capture.^78 The design should include mechanisms to securely create and store log files off the device to track security events.
+- Ensure the design enables forensic evidence capture.^82 The design should include mechanisms to securely create and store log files off the device to track security events.
-    Documentation should include how and where log files are located, stored, recycled, archived, and how they could be consumed by automated analysis software (e.g., Intrusion Detection System (IDS)).
+    Documentation should include how and where log files are located, stored, recycled, archived, and how they could be consumed by automated analysis software (e.g., IDS).
     Examples of security events include, but are not limited to, configuration changes, network anomalies, login attempts, and anomalous traffic (e.g., sending requests to unknown entities).
 - Design devices such that the potential impact of vulnerabilities is limited by specifying a secure configuration.
 Secure configurations may include endpoint protections, such as anti-malware, firewall/firewall rules, allow-listing, defining security event parameters,